csgenetics/csgenetics_scrnaseq/README.md

 ### `star_index_dir`
 Specify the path of the STAR index directory.
 Required for mapping.

-By default the remotely hosted Human STAR index is used see [below](#premade-star-indexes).
+By default the remotely hosted Human/Mouse STAR index is used see [below](#premade-star-indexes).

 ```bash
 --star_index_dir s3://csgx.public.readonly/resources/references/refdata-gex-GRCh38-and-mm10-2020-A/star/